dnd-apps/oghma-bot/README.md

 # oghma-bot

+## DISCLAIMER

+This project is on hold, my desktops graphics card is having issues and i dont have the funds for a new one at this time.

+## Info

 Bot for D&amp;D to aid in some trivial tasks that can be tedious at the start of the session

 [![Build](https://github.com/mbround18/oghma-bot/actions/workflows/build.yml/badge.svg)](https://github.com/mbround18/oghma-bot/actions/workflows/build.yml)